Achieve Your Goals with Learning, Design and Technology Master’s Degree Online

-The popularity of online learning has gained momentum in recent years and is only expected to continue to grow.
+Popularity of remote learning and professional development has gained momentum in recent years and is expected to continue to grow.
 With that comes the need for expertly trained specialists in technology-rich learning environments.
 Point Park University’s Master of Arts in Learning, Design and Technology will prepare you for success in this growing field.
-Graduates take on leadership, instructional technology and design, and teaching roles in public, private, non-profit and corporate settings including higher education, healthcare, banking and training.
+Graduates take on instructional design, technology and leadership, and teaching roles in public, private, non-profit and corporate settings including higher education, healthcare, banking and training.

 - Personalized education experience.